 - Students will submit a 5-7 page proposal (see outline below).
 If related to senior thesis work, the proposal will need to describe how the project and the host location will support your thesis.

-- Students must meet with Zoë Jacobs, Associate Director of the Center for Community Engagement, at least once before submitting an application.
-To set up an appointment, please email email@example.com.
+- Students must meet with Zoë Jacobs Feinstein, Associate Director of the Center for Community Engagement, at least once before submitting an application.
+To set up an appointment, please email firstname.lastname@example.org.

 - Endorsement by at least one faculty member, in the form of a letter.
 Varmus Fellows must liaise with an Amherst College faculty member to help establish the research project and commit to being part of a team overseeing the student’s progress over the summer, e.g, regular check-ins.
 Additionally, staff members in the CCE, GEO, and instructional staff in Academic Technology and the Library may also be part of the student’s research support team committee.